-U.S. Air Force Airman 1st Class Malorie J. Pivato graduated from basic military training at Joint Base San Antonio-Lackland, San Antonio, Texas.
-Pivato is the daughter of Jill Pivato of Acworth.
+U.S. Air Force Airman Kishona N. Quinn graduated from basic military training at Joint Base San Antonio-Lackland, San Antonio, Texas.
+She is a 2015 graduate of Woodland High School, Cartersville, Ga.